Faculty Senate Subcommittee on Latin Honors

 The purpose of this experience is to provide the graduating student with the opportunity, both orally and in writing, to demonstrate his or her ability to think in a sophisticated way about a question that should reflect his or her education both in the major and in general education.
 This signature aspect of summa distinction is consistent with our mission and Vision 2004 and should build upon the reflection and work completed in the keystone course.
 We see this process as one that helps ensure that our summa graduates represent our academically strongest students across all programs.

 Arranging the Examination

-Every student eligible for Summa Cum Laude honors who has filled out an application for graduation will be informed by the Office of the Dean, near the beginning of the student’s final term in the day program and in the penultimate trimester in the weekend programs, that he or she is a possible candidate for graduation Summa Cum Laude.
+Every student eligible for Summa Cum Laude honors who has filled out an application for graduation will be informed by the Office of the Academic Affairs, near the beginning of the student’s final term that he or she is a possible candidate for graduation Summa Cum Laude.